-Place a nonstick 8-inch skillet over medium heat for 2 minutes.
-Spread 1/4 cup of the cheese into a 3-inch diameter circle in the pan.
+- Place a non stick 8-inch skillet over medium heat for 2 minutes.
+Spread 1/4 cup of the cheese into a 3-inch diameter in the pan.
 Cook the cheese until it begins to bubble and brown around the edges.
 Carefully slip a metal spatula under the cheese and remove it to a plate lined with paper towels.
-Make 3 more cheese circles.
+Make three more.

-In a small bowl mash the anchovies with a fork and combine them with the mayonnaise and lemon juice.
-(Or eliminate the anchovies.)
+- In a small bowl mash the anchovies with a fork and combine them with the mayonnaise.( Or eliminate the anchovies).
 Test for saltiness; if you like more, add it.
 Stir in a good grinding of the pepper and the lemon juice.
 Set aside.

-Place the lettuce in a salad bowl.
-Toss the salad with the dressing and arrange on each of 4 salad plates.
+- Place the lettuce in a salad bowl.
+Toss the salad with the dressing and arrange on each of four salad plates.
 Place a cheese round at the edge of each plate.
 Set aside.

-Fill a 1-quart pot half full with water and bring it to a boil; reduce the heat and allow the water to come back to a simmer.
+- Fill a one quart pot half full with water and bring it to a boil; reduce the heat and allow the water to come back to a simmer.

-Crack each egg separately into a small bowl.
-Slip them carefully, 1 at a time, into the water and poach gently for 2 minutes or until the egg white is set.
+- Crack each egg separately into a small bowl, Slip them carefully one at a time into the water and poach gently for 2 minutes or until the egg white is set.
 Remove the egg with a slotted spoon.
 Place the egg in the center of the salad greens and serve immediately.